The Mason Vision

 As demonstrated in the language set forth in Mason's own documents, no other founder was more acutely aware of the moral depravity of slavery and the contradiction it created.
 He proposed an elimination of the slave trade as a first step toward eventual emancipation.
 The institution of slavery was so ingrained in a pre-industrial agricultural society that it was only ended by the American Civil War.

 If patriotism is defined as selfless devotion to a country conceived in liberty, then George Mason is our purest Patriot.
 On April 12, 1996, a seven-foot statue of him presenting his handwritten draft of the Virginia Declaration of Rights was dedicated at the university.
-A replica of this statue has also been erected at the Mason Korea campus.
 This statue serves as a constant reminder of the ideals of freedom and learning most important to Mason the man and the university that bear his name.

 The idea for George Mason University was born in 1949 when the Northern Virginia University Center, essentially an adult-education extension of the University of Virginia at Charlottesville, opened under the direction of John Norville Gibson Finley.
 In 1955 and again in 1956, the Board of Visitors of the University of Virginia and Virginia legislature authorized the establishment of a two-year branch college to serve Northern Virginia.